intmus/inttheory19-20/_10-intro-part-writing/a1-funds-of-part-writing.md

 w:T P D T{% endcapture %}
 {% include abc-example.html number="5" abc=ex5 %}

-Of note, they first suggested jumping up to a `D` for the first beat of the second measure in the tenor line, but this created an unnecessarily disjunct tenor part.
+Of note, you may have tried to jump to a `D` for the first beat of the second measure in the tenor line, but this creates an unnecessarily disjunct tenor part.
 As we studied in Unit 6b, the chordal fifth can be ommitted on a seventh chord if the root is doubled.

-This demonstrated that if we use only the tools that we have learned thus far in the course, we can already create a simple four-part chorale.
+Therefore, if we use only the tools that we have developed thus far in the course, we can already create a simple four-part chorale.